MichaelPlug/SPECK/README.md

 7. Insert as username `root` and as password `root`

 ### Lunch the python script
+Check in CAKE project that `architecture/API/CAKEDataOwner.py` that the db server address and port are correctly entered.

 Make sure you have successfully started the CAKE project, that you have launched the API exposing the associated port.

 Open the speck.py file and correctly set the CAKE db and api addresses.